stdlib-js/metadata-action/README.md

 ## Outputs

-  * `metadata`: The array of metadata extracted from the commit messages.
+-   `metadata`: the array of metadata extracted from the commit messages.

 Metadata should be supplied as one or more blocks of YAML code in the commit message enclosed with `---` characters at the beginning and end of each block.
 The metadata blocks from all commit messages in a push are parsed and stored in the output `metadata` array.
-For example, take the following commit message:
+For example, given the following commit message:

 ```txt
 This commit has a metadata block.